ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/01-overview.md

 You already found the important resource, this workshop page on http://abcd-workshop.ucsd.edu.
 There is an additional computational resource available on this server.
 The address to this resource is very similar, just replace http with *https* (add the 's').

+Access to the computational resource will be used in some of the talks for hands-on exercises.